AjayAntonySureshRayan/Noon-Food-Launch_SQL-Analytics/README.md

 ```

 ### List all the customers with no order in the last 7 days but were acquired one month ago with their first order on promo.
+**Insights :** Several customers (e.g., LMN9876543210JKL, HIJ9876543210DEF, SINGLE_ORDER_JAN) were acquired over a month ago with their first order on a promo but have shown **no activity in the last 7 days**, indicating a potential churn segment.
+These users are **promo-sensitive and should be re-engaged through retention campaigns or loyalty offers** to drive repeat purchases.

 ```sql
 WITH cte_promo as (